1401 Charlestown Road

 MyVFCC (http://my.vfcc.edu) - A one-stop portal for students to register for and add/drop courses, view course schedules, view housing assignments, view student account statements, make payments online and access to research databases.
 VFCC's Learning Management System (LMS), eLearning is also integrated with and accessed through MyVFCC.
 The LMS provides access to student courses, including course work, announcements, grades, quizzes and tests and provides interaction between faculty and students outside of the classroom.

 Integrated Library System

-Unicorn is the library information system used at VFCC to search the Storms Research Center’s holdings.
-This system also provides a Web-based interface for searching.
-In addition, patrons have access to a “My Account” feature that allows them to edit personal information, request an item, view and renew items that are currently checked out on their account, and view fines.
-The website is http://src-vfcc.vfcc.edu.
+Symphony (http://src.vfcc.vfcc.edu) - A state-of-the-art library information system is available to search the Storms Research Center's library holding.
+This system also provides a web-based interface for searching.
+In addition, you have access to a "My Account" feature that allows you to request an item, change contact information and view the items that are currently checked out on your account.

 Contact our Student Life Office at 610.935.0450